Zara, unfashionably, pays taxes and yet is a runway success

 Turns out fast-fashion success story Zara is cashing in on Australian consumers, just like all the other multinationals.
-But at least Zara is paying its fair share of tax while it goes about it.

 And it would be unfair to blame the Spanish clothing empire for making more profit out of Australians than it does elsewhere in the world - if the local competition is so slack that Zara can charge more here than it does elsewhere, so be it.